asdru22/Cognition/z_other/Progress/Automatic Bow.md

   - weapon
   - item
 ---
 The automatic bow fires arrows at a constant rate, but at a shorter range.
+All you need to do is hold the use button.